biolab/orange3/doc/visual-programming/source/widgets/data/continuize.md

 **Outputs**

-- Data: data set with continuized instances
+- Data: transformed data set

-The **Continuize** widget receives a data set in the input and outputs the same data set in which the discrete attributes (including binary attributes) are replaced with continuous ones.
+The **Continuize** widget receives a data set in the input and outputs the same data set in which the discrete variables (including binary variables) are replaced with continuous ones.

 ![](images/Continuize-stamped.png)

-1. [Continuization methods](https://en.wikipedia.org/wiki/Continuity_correction), which define the treatment of multivalued discrete attributes.
-Say that we have a discrete attribute status with the values low, middle and high, listed in that order.
+1. Define the treatment of non-binary categorical variables.

+    Examples in this section will assume that we have a discrete attribute status with the values low, middle and high, listed in that order.
 Options for their transformation are:

+   - **First value as base**: a N-valued categorical variable will be transformed into N-1 numeric variables, each serving as an indicator for one of the original values except for the base value.
+The base value is the first value in the list.
+By default, the values are ordered alphabetically; their order can be changed in [Edit Domain](../data/editdomain).

-   - **First value as base**: the attribute will be transformed into two continuous attributes, status=middle with values 0 or 1 signifying whether the original attribute had value middle on a particular example, and similarly, status=high.
-Hence, a three-valued attribute is transformed into two continuous attributes, corresponding to all except the first value of the attribute.
+       In the above case, the three-valued variable *status* is transformed into two numeric variables, *status=middle* with values 0 or 1 indicating whether the original variable had value *middle* on a particular example, and similarly, *status=high*.

-   - **Most frequent value as base**: similar to the above, except that the data is analyzed and the most frequent value is used as a base.
-So, if most examples have the value middle, the two newly constructed continuous attributes will be status=low and status=high.
+   - **Most frequent value as base**: similar to the above, except that the most frequent value is used as a base.
+So, if the most frequent value in the above example is *middle*, then *middle* is considered as the base and the two newly constructed variables are *status=low* and *status=high*.

-   - **One attribute per value**: this would construct three continuous attributes out of a three-valued discrete one.
+   - **One attribute per value**: this option constructs one numeric variable per each value of the original variable.
+In the above case, we would get variables *status=low*, *status=middle* and *status=high*.

-   - **Ignore multinominal attributes**: removes the multinominal attributes from the data.
+   - **Ignore multinomial attributes**: removes non-binary categorical variables from the data.

-   - **Treat as ordinal**: converts the attribute into a continuous attribute with values 0, 1, and 2.
+   - **Treat as ordinal**: converts the variable into a single numeric variable enumerating the original values.
+In the above case, the new variable would have the value of 0 for *low*, 1 for *middle* and 2 for *high*.
+Again note that the order of values can be set in  [Edit Domain](../data/editdomain).

-   - **Divide by number of values**: same as above, except that the values are normalized into range 0-1.
-So, our case would give values 0, 0.5 and 1.
+   - **Divide by number of values**: same as above, except that values are normalized into range 0-1.
+In our example, the values of the new variable would be 0, 0.5 and 1.

 2. Define the treatment of continuous attributes.
-You will usually prefer the *Leave them as they are* option.
-The alternative is *Normalize by span*, which will subtract the lowest value found in the data and divide by the span, so all values will fit into [0, 1].
-Finally,*Normalize by standard deviation* subtracts the average and divides by the deviation.
+Besised the option to *Leave them as they are*, we can *Normalize by span*, which will subtract the lowest value found in the data and divide by the span, so all values will fit into [0, 1].
+Option *Normalize by standard deviation* subtracts the average and divides by the standard deviation.

-3. Define the treatment of class attributes.
-Besides leaving it as it is, there are also a couple of options available for multinominal attributes, except for those options which split the attribute into more than one attribute - this obviously cannot be supported since you cannot have more than one class attribute.
+3. Define the treatment of class attributes (outcomes, targets).
+Besides leaving it as it is, the available options mirror those for multinomial attributes, except for those that would split the outcome into multiple outcome variables.

-4. With *value range*, you can define the values of new attributes.
+4. This option defines the ranges of new variables.
 In the above text, we supposed the range *from 0 to 1*.
-You can change it to *from -1 to 1*.

 5. Produce a report.

 6. If *Apply automatically* is ticked, changes are committed automatically.
 Otherwise, you have to press *Apply* after each change.

 Examples